Primary lessons for Primary children

 I am a Bachelor of Music graduate, Vocal Coach and Singer-Songwriter so I love combining my love of music and children together!
 Performing is something that I am super passionate about, but also something that hasn’t been the easiest journey so sharing my experience for the kids can sometimes be life changing for them.

-The program is run using the character puppets, stories and creative team building activities, incorporating music, drama and storytelling.
-Coupled with the book and puppets each week is a theme, which is matched with the school PDHPE and Creative Arts syllabus and MTOP learning outcomes.
+This program is run in accordance with the Primary PDHPE and Creative Arts syllabus and MTOP learning outcomes.
+It incorporates character puppets, stories and creative team building activities, music, drama and storytelling.
+Coupled with the book and puppets is a theme, which is built upon each week, building repetition and teaching children practical examples to follow in their everyday lives.

 Main topics discussed in the program are: